Layout design is the process of arranging visual elements such as text, images, and shapes on a page.

 Layout optionsAnchor link to section titled "Layout options"

 The Polaris Layout component offers various layouts to match the complexity of your app.

 Single-column layoutAnchor link to section titled "Single-column layout"

-The single-column layout enables merchants to scan content quickly and focus on a single, obvious task by offering a linear, top-to-bottom experience.
+The single-column layout enables merchants to scan content from top-to-bottom and focus on a single, obvious task.

 Most often, an app’s homepage uses the single-column layout in a default-width page.
 However, if your app feels more like a dashboard, then the two-column equal width or three-column layout can also be used.

 MandatoryUse a full-width page when merchants are dealing with lists of data that have many columns.

 UnacceptableDon’t use a single-column layout with a full-width page when you’re not dealing with lists of data.
 This makes the app feel out of place on larger displays.
 Apps should feel integrated with the Shopify admin.